 |Stroke volume variation (SVV)||The percent difference between SVmin, max and mean|

 |Central venous oximetry (ScvO2)||Venous oxygen saturation as measured in the superior vena cava|

 |Mixed venous oximetry (SvO2)||Venous oxygen saturation as measured in the pulmonary artery|

-In noncardiac surgery patients, research findings have revealed strong associations between intraoperative hypotension and elevated risk of both acute kidney injury (AKI) and myocardial injury after noncardiac surgery (MINS).1,2,3
+Research findings have revealed strong associations between intraoperative hypotension (IOH) and elevated risk of both acute kidney injury (AKI) and myocardial injury after noncardiac surgery (MINS).1,2,3